yijiyang/meta-qcom/SECURITY.md

 ---------------------------------------

 See https://wiki.yoctoproject.org/wiki/Releases for the list of current releases.
-We only accept patches for the LTS releases and the main branch.
+We only accept patches for the LTS releases and the master branch.